mjc/optimizeimages.sh/README.md

 Forked from: https://gist.github.com/mstroeck/3363227

-This should be POSIX sh compliant.
+This will be POSIX sh compliant as soon as I fix the semaphore implementation.

 ### TODO:
 - [x] Pass shellcheck